raspberrypilearning/comic-character/en/step_2.md

 Calculate the width of a single slide using the `offsetWidth` property.

-This will return the viewable width of the slider element.
+The `offsetWidth` represents the total width of the slider element including its padding and borders (but not its margins).

---- /collapse ---

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 4
+line_number_start: 5
-line_highlights: 8
+line_highlights: 11
 ---
       // Place Hero slider next button function here function nextHero() {
         currentHeroIndex = (currentHeroIndex + 1) % totalHeroSlides;

         // Function to update the slider
         const heroSlider = document.querySelector('.hero-slider');
         const heroSlideWidth = document.querySelector('.hero-slide').offsetWidth;